Harmonic-Approxilator/harmonicapproxilator.com/_pages/about.md

   - /about.html
 ---
 # About me
-My name is Hakim and I'm a PhD student in Theoretical and Mathematical Physics at the university of Orléans under the supervision of Alessandro Spallicci.
+My name is Hakim and I've recently graduated with a doctorate in Theoretical and Mathematical Physics at the university of Orléans under the supervision of Alessandro Spallicci.
 I originally did my masters degree in Mathematical Physics in my hometown of Oran (Algeria).